The Silent Planet: Plot

 The film opens with a quotation from the Oiean Book of Escape: “… and they ascended into that silence at the very top of the world / where all they could hear was their self.”
-In the future, Earth has become partially occupied by a pacific migrant extraterrestrial species, the Oieans; despite their innocuous nature, their growing numbers cause global social unrest among humans, who engage in conflicts against them.
+In the future, Earth has become partially occupied by a pacifistic migrant extraterrestrial species, the Oieans; despite their innocuous nature, their growing numbers cause global social unrest among humans, who engage in conflicts against them.
 At this time, humans charged with the crimes of murder, terrorism or treason may be sent to uninhabited planets to serve life imprisonment completely alone there.

 An aging man (Elias Koteas) who has long been isolated as the sole prisoner in a penal colony on Solitary Penal Planet #384, where he spends his days forced to mine an alien ore with glowing veins, which is sent to an orbiting satellite.
 Having no means to communicate with anyone and fighting to remain sane, he reminisces about his life on Earth in his free time and recalls his wife Mona, writing letters that will never reach her and watching AI-generated sitcoms on a V8, his personal AI TV device.
 He strongly fears when a purple alien gas approaches, since it induces and augments negative thoughts and he suspects it has some sentience.
 When his life monitor implant warns him that he is terminally ill and he removes it, this prompts another prisoner to be sent.

 He initially suspects the new prisoner (Briana Middleton) has been sent to kill him, and sneaks into her habitat ship while she's supposedly asleep and takes her journal.
 After some confrontation, Theodore and later Niyya introduce themselves to each other and eventually start working together in the mines.
 Later on, he invites her to have dinner at his place; they talk and share some of their life stories (Niyya came from City 12 in upper North America and was raised by Oieans in the Black Sea) and even drink whisky and smoke some medicinal cannabis he had brought.
 They reveal their crimes to each other: Theodore says he was framed for murder, while Niyya explains she was charged with terrorism, as she tried to assassinate the prime minister; Theodore also adds he's unsure to what extent he can recollect his memories correctly.
 At the end of their encounter, he says he's pretty sure his actual name was Nathan Flanagan – the name of the military officer who shot the Oieans who raised Niyya and she considered her family.